jj-jhow/job-queue-system/apps/backend/worker-service/README.md

 ## Configuration

 The application uses environment variables for configuration.
-You can set the following variables:
+You can ignore these to set everything to the default:

 - `REDIS_HOST`: The host of the Redis server (default: `localhost`).
 - `REDIS_PORT`: The port of the Redis server (default: `6379`).
+- `REDIS_PRIMARY_KEY`: The primary key needed to access redis.
 - `JOB_QUEUE_NAME`: The name of the job queue (default: `local-job-queue`).

 ## Usage